-This easy White Wine Sangria is a refreshing cocktail that combines the sweetness and flavors of strawberries, oranges, lime and basil with white wine for a fresh take on a traditional sangria.
-It’s the perfect brunch drink that can be made ahead for a crowd.
+This easy White Wine Sangria is a refreshing cocktail that combines the sweetness and flavours of strawberries, oranges, lime and basil with white wine for a fresh take on a traditional sangria.
+It's the perfect brunch drink that can be made ahead for a crowd.

 Hola!
 Writing this post with a chilled glass of this Strawberry Orange White Wine Sangria in one hand.
 Yes, I’ve got skills and its officially cocktail ‘o clock here.

 The temperature has seriously climbed since we spoke about wine last.
 Remember February when we were celebrating beef stews and wintery afternoon brunches?
 Well, things have changed mister.